emcnicholas/secureX-ext-port-scan-blocklist-wf/README.md

 ![](screenshots/update_base_url_swc.png)

  7. Next up we will go back into the imported workflow, and we will update the **swc_api_key**.
-In the **SecureX Cloud Analytics Demo** workflow global workflow properties, scroll down to **Variables**, select the **swc_api_key** variable, and enter your API key in the Value field and save.
+In the **External Port Scan Blocklist Workflow** global workflow properties, scroll down to **Variables**, select the **swc_api_key** variable, and enter your API key in the Value field and save.
 Please retrieve your SWC API key by loging in to your SWC portal and generate an API key for your use account.
 To generate an API key, login to your portal and select **Settings > Account Management > API Credentials**, from there, you can generate a unique API key.
 A key is tied to a specfic user account.

 > **Note:** make sure not to select an activity when looking for the global workflow properties.